 After several months on the road, we realised we had made some really dumb mistakes.
 We had become stuck in places we couldn’t afford to leave, not validated train tickets, failed to have insurance at the right time.

-There were so many things we learnt on the road that we hadn’t ever read in a guidebook, and we wanted to share it.
+There were so many things we learned on the road that we hadn’t ever read in a guidebook, and we wanted to share them.
 The Indie Travel Podcast was born, with our first show in recorded in St Albans, England — hosted on a friend’s spare server space.

 Now, more than nine years later, the Indie Travel Podcast is still going strong, with a fortnightly audio show giving travel tips for independent travellers.
 We share interesting stories from people on the road, amazing opportunities to fund people’s travels, and practical advice from every continent in the world.

 There’s an amazing, worldwide community of indie travellers and many of them contribute their stories to the podcast.
 It’s become much bigger than us, but we’re glad to be caught up in the adventure with so many interesting people.